snydergi/ToastBot/README.md

 April Tag Size:

+## Knife Handle
+Two pieces that enclose around the actual knife handle to make it a rectangular prism.

 ## Toaster Stand
-An elevated stand (toaster box on it's side is perfect height) for the toaster.
+An elevated stand (toaster box on its side is the perfect height) for the toaster.
 It will sit on the table close to the arm and off to the left (when facing the robot's forward direction)
 Dimensions:
   - Length:
   - Width: